raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-wireless-access-point.md

 comments: true
 ---

-# Set up the Raspberry Pi as wireless access point
+# Set up your Raspberry Pi as wireless access point
 {: .no_toc }

 A great and flexible way to connect remotely to your Raspberry Pi, especially when no networks are available, is to set it up as a wireless access point.
 This is not trivial, but below I guide you through the steps to set this up.